-Sherpa’s operations are ensured by a permanent staff of four and dedicated directors.
-The association also has a committee of experts and a network of lawyers.
+Sherpa’s operations are ensured by a permanent staff of 6 people.
+The association also benefit from a committee of experts and a network of lawyers.
 Sherpa’s activities also depend on the generous support of its volunteers and interns.

 The Permanent Team

 Since 1 November 2017, Sandra Cossart is Sherpa’s director.

 Prior to this position, Sandra headed the Globalisation and Human Rights Program within Sherpa for almost 8 years.
 She was a leading voice on the need to change the legal framework so that legal structures would reflect economic reality and contribute to achieving access to justice for victims of corporate violations of human rights.